ibm-cloud-docs/discovery-data/connector-sharepoint-onprem-cloud.md

 You must have the following information ready.
 If you don't know it, ask your SharePoint administrator to provide the information or consult the [Microsoft SharePoint developer documentation](https://docs.microsoft.com/en-us/sharepoint/dev/){: external}:

 Username
-:   The username to use to connect to the SharePoint OnPrem web application that you want to crawl.
+:   The username to use to connect to the SharePoint On Prem web application that you want to crawl.
 For example, `siteadmin01`.

 Password
-:   The password to connect to the SharePoint OnPrem web application that you want to crawl.
+:   The password to connect to the SharePoint On Prem web application that you want to crawl.
 This value is never returned and is only used when credentials are created or modified.

 Web Application URL
 :   The SharePoint web application URL.
 For example, `https://sharepointwebapp.com:8443`.
 If you do not enter a port number, the default value of `80` is used for an HTTP URL and `443` for HTTPS.

 Domain
-:   The domain name of the SharePoint OnPrem account.
+:   The domain name of the SharePoint On Prem account.
 For example, `sharepoint.mycointernal`.

 ## Prerequisite step
 {: #connector-sharepoint-onprem-cloud-prereq-task}

-Before you can connect to a SharePoint OnPrem data source, you must install and configure {{site.data.keyword.SecureGatewayfull}}.
+Before you can connect to a SharePoint On Prem data source, you must install and configure {{site.data.keyword.SecureGatewayfull}}.

 For more information, see [Installing IBM Secure Gateway for on-premises data](/docs/discovery-data?topic=discovery-data-sources#gatewaypublic).

 ## Connecting to the data source
 {: #connector-sharepoint-onprem-cloud-task}

-To configure the Microsoft SharePoint OnPrem data source, complete the following steps in {{site.data.keyword.discoveryshort}}:
+To configure the Microsoft SharePoint On Prem data source, complete the following steps in {{site.data.keyword.discoveryshort}}:

 1. From the navigation pane, choose **Manage collections**.
 1. Click **New collection**.
-1. Click **SharePoint OnPrem**, and then click **Next**.
+1. Click **SharePoint On Prem**, and then click **Next**.
 1. Add values to the following fields:

     -   Username